 The OSA originally encompassed an area where waste oil from cleaning and degreasing operations at Facility 18 had reportedly been spilled or disposed of on a grassy field.
 The area is now entirely paved and covered with buildings.
 Facility 139 is a vehicle maintenance shop, and facility 144 is a vehicle body shop.
 Facilities 13 and 14 were used for paint stripping and parts cleaning, using TCE and a dilute phosphoric acid solution; the facilities were demolished in 1988.
-Facility 11 is a vehicle maintenance shop, and facilities 42/1941 include a wash rack, oilwater separator, and four 250-gallon above-ground storage tanks.
-Facility 20 is the aircraft control tower.
+Please note that a new unrelated Facility 14 currently serves as an aircraft hangar.
+Facility 11 was a vehicle maintenance shop, and facilities 42/1941 included a wash rack, oil-water separator, and four 250-gallon above-ground storage tanks.
+Facilities 11, 42 and 1941 have since been town down.
+Facility 20 was the aircraft control tower; it was torn down and replaced by a new tower designated as Facility 10.

 Surface soil in a grassy field west of facility 18 contains polycyclic aromatic hydrocarbon (PAH) residue.
 A small portion of PAH-contaminated soil is covered by concrete and a brick walkway.
 The list of chlorinated COCs for SS016 groundwater includes TCE, cis-1,2-DCE, vinyl chloride, benzene, chloroform, 1,4-DCB, bromodichloromethane, 1,2-DCA, 1,1-DCE, and PCE.
 The indicator COC is TCE.
-The maximum TCE concentration in the groundwater at SS016 is 620,000 ppb at IW2213x16.
+The maximum TCE concentration in the groundwater at SS016 is 4,700 ppb at MW2111Bx16.
 The federal and State of California drinking water standard for TCE is 5 ppb.
 Appendix I of the Summary of Remedial Investigation Data and Risk Management Decisions for Human Health at NEWIOU Sites (URS, 2004) presents a more detailed description of the human health risk assessment for this site.